francesmx/CV/README.md

 ## Curiosities
 * I **play the piano to diploma standard** and perform at the local conservatoire as part of an amateur meet-up
-* I'm also **learning the banjo**.
-I'd love to learn all instruments if I had time!
-Maybe the cello next.
 * In 1992, I was the **only female** to get to the **Regional Finals** of the **National Computer Games Championship**
-* I went to **7 primary schools and 3 secondary schools**, and had 33 penpals as a result
 * I once had a **voicemail from MI5** asking me to call them back

 ## Nice things people have said